Maria Teresa Merlo

-Maria Teresa Merlo (20 February 1894 – 5 February 1964) – in religious life "Tecla" – was an Italian Roman Catholic professed religious and the co-founder of the Daughters of Saint Paul that she established alongside Blessed Giacomo Alberione.
-Merlo was an indefatigable writer and traveler as she penned articles for her order and made visits across the world to communities that were established in nations such as the United States of America and Australia.
+Maria Teresa Merlo (20 February 1894 — 5 February 1964), religious name Tecla, was an Italian religious sister and the co-founder of the Daughters of Saint Paul that she established alongside Giacomo Alberione.
+Merlo was an indefatigable writer and traveller as she penned articles for her order and made visits across the world to communities that were established in nations such as the United States of America and Australia.

-Pope John Paul II conferred the title of Venerable upon her in 1991 after confirming that she had lived a model life of heroic virtue.
+Pope John Paul II conferred the title of a venerable upon her in 1991 after confirming that she had lived a life of heroic virtue.

 Life

 Childhood and education

-Maria Teresa Merlo was born on 20 February 1894 in Cuneo as the second of four children of peasant farmers Ettore and Vincenza Rolando Merlo; her siblings, Leone Costanzo, Giovanni Battista, and Carlo all became priests.
+Maria Teresa Merlo was born on 20 February 1894 in Cuneo as the second of four children of peasant farmers Ettore and Vincenza Rolando Merlo; her siblings, Leone Costanzo, Giovanni Battista, and Carlo, all became priests.
 She received the sacrament of baptism on 22 February 1894 in the parish church of Saint John the Baptist from Father Pietro Palladino; her godparents were Leone Merlo and Margherita Rava Rolando.

-From 1901 until 1903 she commenced her initial education though in 1903 her studies halted after her parents decided to arrange private studies under the teacher Maria Chiarla.
+From 1901 until 1903, she commenced her initial education, though in 1903 her studies halted after her parents decided to arrange private studies under the teacher Maria Chiarla.
 She received her First Communion in her parish church on 23 April 1902 and received her Confirmation from Bishop Giovanni Francesco Re on 29 September 1907 in the same church; her sponsor was Carolina Zocca Barbero.
-She received initial training as a seamstress and then began learning sewing in Alba from 1908 to 1911 at "Ritiro della Providenza" institute trun by the Sisters of Saint Anne; her parents later sent her to Turin to complete her training as a seamstress.
+She received initial training as a seamstress and then began learning sewing in Alba from 1908 to 1911 at the "Ritiro della Providenza" institute run by the Sisters of Saint Anne; her parents later sent her to Turin to complete her training as a seamstress.
 In March 1912, she wrote to her parents from the town of Susa.
-Later that year, she established in her parents' home, a sewing school.
+Later that year, she established a sewing school in her parents' home.

 Religious foundations

 On June 15, 1915, Father Alberione, a teacher at the local seminary, opened the Feminine Workshop in Piazza Cherasca.
-What had previously been a print shop for the younger members of the Society of St. Paul, now became a place where young women would temporarily be sewing clothing for the members of the army.
-On 27 June 1915 Maria and her mother met Father James Alberione in the church of Santi Cosma e Damiano in Alba.
-Merlo desired to live the life of a religious and so decided to pursue this call; she received encouragement from Alberione who convinced her to help him found a religious order he had been thinking of establishing.
-On 29 June 1915 she moved into the home of Angela Boffi to help found this order with Alberione.
+What had previously been a print shop for the younger members of the Society of St. Paul had now become a place where young women would temporarily sew clothing for the members of the army.
+On 27 June 1915, Maria and her mother met Father James Alberione in the church of Santi Cosma e Damiano in Alba.
+Merlo desired to live the life of a religious and so decided to pursue this call; she received encouragement from Alberione, who convinced her to help him found a religious order he had been thinking of establishing.
+On 29 June 1915, she moved into the home of Angela Boffi to help found this order with Alberione.